wjing6/wangjing-home.github.io/index.md

 # Interesting news
-- 2020.01, Our EPCC lab was interviewed by the media for 87 million times of peak transaction data processing per second in the cloud computing.
+- 2020.01, Our EPCC lab was interviewed by the media.
+We are prond that we can achieve 87 million times of peak transaction data processing per second in the cloud computing.
 Here is [The video](https://v.qq.com/x/page/k30495auyu5.html).

 ### Learn more about me
 If you want to learn verilog, [click here](https://blog.csdn.net/wjing66/article/details/90264267).